-Data Transform Best suited Application(s) omments Erasure Coding (EC-X) Most, Ideal for Nutanix Files/Objects Provides higher availability with reduced overheads than traditional RF.
+Data Transform Best suited Application(s) Comments Erasure Coding (EC-X) Most, Ideal for Nutanix Files/Objects Provides higher availability with reduced overheads than traditional RF.
 No impact to normal write or read I/O performance.
 Does have some read overhead in the case of a disk / node / block failure where data must be decoded.
-Inline Compression All No impact to random I/O, helps increase storage tier utilization.
+Not suitable for workloads that are write or overwrite intensive, such as VDI Inline Compression All No impact to random I/O, helps increase storage tier utilization.
 Benefits large or sequential I/O performance by reducing data to replicate and read from disk.
-Offline Compression None Given inline compression will compress only large or sequential writes inline and do random or small I/Os post-process, that should be used instead.
+Offline Compression None Given inline compression will compress only large or sequential writes inline and do random or small I/Os postprocess, that should be used instead.
 Dedupe Full Clones in VDI, Persistent Desktops, P2V/V2V, Hyper-V (ODX) Greater overall efficiency for data which wasn't cloned or created using efficient AOS clones